 So, what’s the simplest way to prepare for an essay?
 Well, it’s best to take your time.
 Begin by decoding the essay question and decide where to focus your research.
 Once you have enough research, use an essay plan to arrange your ideas into an argument.
 You’re then ready to write the essay, but don’t forget to proof-read it to perfection!

 If you’re still feeling overwhelmed, then don’t worry!
+We asked the best writers working in our essay writing service to share their knowledge.
 We’ll guide you through the 10 stages of writing an essay.

 1. Understand what you are being asked to do